mark-watson/PythonAIBook/manuscript/Regression_and_Clustering.md

 ## Clustering: Discovering Groups in Data

-Clustering is an **unsupervised** learning technique — unlike classification and regression, we do not provide labeled targets.
+Clustering is an **unsupervised** learning technique: unlike classification and regression, we do not provide labeled targets.
 Instead, the algorithm discovers natural groupings in the data.

 K-Means is the most widely used clustering algorithm.
 It works by: